Benighter/Bird-Game/README.md

 - Score tracking with high score persistence
 - Game state management (start menu, gameplay, game over)
 - Bird animation with realistic physics
+- Enhanced death sequence:
+  - Bird falls realistically with rotation and bouncing
+  - Particle effects on impact with pipes or ground
+  - Feather particles on collision
+  - Ground dust particles when hitting the ground
+  - Fade-in death screen that appears after the bird lands
+- Stylish game over screen with options to restart or return to menu
 - Collision detection

 ## Tech Stack